-Wheelchair users are welcome but there may be a delay in searching of visitor’s own wheelchairs as it can be time is time consuming, so please allow extra time.
-An assessment will then be made of the arrangements, which may need to be put in place to enable the visitor to be admitted to the prison.
+Wheelchair users are welcome but there may be a delay in searching of visitor’s own wheelchairs as it can be time consuming, so please allow extra time.
+An assessment will then be made by the I/C Visits of the arrangements, which may need to be put in place to enable the visitor to be admitted to the prison.
 A helper or assistant must accompany all visitors who are likely to need physical assistance of any kind throughout the duration of the visit.

 Social Visits by Former Prisoners

 An ex-prisoner will not normally be refused permission to visit solely on the grounds that he or she has been in custody, though arrangements are in place for visits from people under licence and or wearing a ‘tag’.
 Should a prisoner wish to receive a visit from a person who is serving a portion of a custodial sentence under licence in the community a written application should be made by the prisoner to the Visits Governor It will then be at the discretion of the Governor as to whether the visit should go ahead.
 During this process the views of the supervising probation officer may be sought.
 However a decision to refuse an application will not be made solely on the basis that the person wishing to visit is a former prisoner.
 A more specific reason is required to justify this decision.
 If the person falls under the category of close relative, a decision to refuse such a request will only apply in exceptional circumstances.
 Failure to comply with this instruction may lead to the visitor being banned from entering the prison.